Get an interdisciplinary look at culture in multiple contexts

 The aim of this course is to introduce students to the major accomplishments of Italian cinema from ''neorealism'' through the ''commedia all'italiana'' to the present.
 Emphasis is placed on film as an artistic, aesthetic and theoretical medium for an exploration and interpretation of issues related to contemporary life.
 Some of Italy's major film directors will be considered, such as Rossellini, De Sica, Visconti, Antonioni, the Taviani brothers, Scola.
 Particular attention is dedicated to the films of Fellini.

-Experiential Pathways and Interdisciplinary Approaches (3 courses in addition to the CLCS foundation course: 12 credits)
+- Experiential Pathways and Interdisciplinary Approaches (12 credits)

-Four courses (12 credits) either self-designed in close consultation with their advisor or within one of four pathways as designated below to complement one topic-based CLCS course already completed in the major courses.
-One of these professional pathway courses may take the form of an internship (CLCS 498).
+Four courses either self-designed in close consultation with their advisor or within one of three pathways as designated below to complement one topic-based CLCS course already completed in the major courses.
+One of these professional pathway courses may take the form of an Internship (CLCS 498).
 Individually designed professional pathways must be approved by the advisor.
-Please note that upper-division courses may have pre-requisites.
+Please note that upper-division courses may have prerequisites.

 One of the following: